 Claire Connelly is a Policy Fellow at the Sydney Policy Lab at the University of Sydney, pursuing research investigating the future of democracy, economic inequality and an agenda for post-pandemic rebuilding in Australia.

-Prior to her current appointment, Claire spent several years as a researcher at Rebuilding Macroeconomics, hosted by the National Institute of Economic and Social Research, now part of the Institute for Global Prosperity at University College London (UCL), and a visiting academic at the Institute for New Economic Thinking in Oxford, and a research fellow at the Global Institute for Sustainable Prosperity.
+Prior to her current appointment, Claire spent several years as a researcher at Rebuilding Macroeconomics, hosted by the National Institute of Economic and Social Research, now part of the Institute for Global Prosperity at University College London (UCL), and a visiting academic at the Institute for New Economic Thinking in Oxford.
+She is also a research fellow at the Global Institute for Sustainable Prosperity.

 With a background in journalism, Connelly has written for leading publications including The Australian Financial Review, The Saturday Paper, the ABC, SBS, The Guardian, the Sydney Morning Herald, Which-50, and New Matilda.
 She has featured regularly on television shows, web series, radio programmes and podcasts, including ABC’s The Drum, Channel 10’s The Project, SBS’ The Feed, 2SER’s Fourth Estate, Radio National’s Breakfast, Drive, Hack, and Download This Show.